sengtech/content/Microsoft Entra/SSPR.md

 ### 🔀 Administrator reset policy differences

 By default, administrator accounts are enabled for self-service password reset, and a strong default two-gate password reset policy is enforced.
+Administrators with sensitive roles should use phishing-resistant authentication methods only and therefore ***not*** able to reset their password using SSPR.
 [Link](https://learn.microsoft.com/en-us/entra/identity/authentication/concept-sspr-policy#administrator-reset-policy-differences)

 ### 🔗 Links